Meet Our Board Members

 Assistant Manager

-Alex Ewing is a lifelong Laramie local and started working at Big Hollow in 2010.
+Alex is a lifelong Laramie local and started working at Big Hollow in 2010.
 He’s proud to serve the Laramie community through Big Hollow by providing access to local, healthy, and sustainable foods.
 He is a potter and an enjoyer of the outdoors; never more content than when walking through the woods with his wife and his dogs.

 Reilly Dibner